google/neuroglancer/src/datasource/precomputed/volume.rst

 crackle
 ~~~~~~~~

-Each chunk is encoded in Crackle segmentation format.
+Each chunk is encoded in `Crackle segmentation format <https://github.com/seung-lab/crackle>`_.
 The decoded voxel
 dimensions and data width must match the chunk size and
 :json:schema:`~PrecomputedVolume.data_type` specified in the ``info`` JSON
 file.